uchicago-cs/cmsc22000/website/hw/hw3.rst

 This has the same effect as the previous (more general) rule, but limiting the list of targets only to the files in the ``OBJS`` variable.

-It is also possible to peform pattern substitutions with variable so, for example, we could redefine our ``OBJS`` variable like this:
+It is also possible to peform pattern substitutions on variables.
+For example, we could redefine our ``OBJS`` variable like this:

 .. code-block:: makefile